NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * __OncoMatrix__:
     * Made OncoMatrix react to divide-by term edits from the label click menu.
     * Fixed the continuous term scale for density plots.
+    * Gene expression variable may not show expression data for all applicable cases, especially with a large cohort size.
 * __Gene Expression Clustering__:
     * Fixed the continuous term scale for density plots.
 * __Sequence Reads__: